Senior Lecturer in Sociology and Criminology

 School of Psychological & Social Sciences

-I am a lecturer in sociology and criminology at York St John University.
+I am a senior lecturer in Sociology and Criminology and Course Lead for Criminology at York St John University.

 I study public aesthetics, and graffiti culture.
 Specifically, how individuals who produce public art construct their identity within their subculture, how their interaction with public space produces a type of political discourse, and how it affects spaces and those who use those spaces.